 Tolsta Chaolais (pronounced ‘Tall-stah-HOOL-ish’) is a crofting village on the Isle of Lewis, Scotland.
 Recognised as one of the prettiest villages on the island, Tolsta Chaolais is nestled between a sea loch, Loch Roag, and a freshwater loch, Loch A Bhaile.

 The village name has a Norse element, Tolsta, combined with a Gaelic element, Caolas, and means “Farm by the Strait“.

-This traditional crofting village, where croft animals and livestock roam freely, provides an ideal base for immersing in island life and touring Lewis and Harris.
+This traditional crofting village, where croft animals and livestock roam freely for most of the year, provides an ideal base for immersing yourselves in island life, touring both Lewis and Harris.

-There are 29 crofts in the village (we are croft 16) but most of them are sub-divided.
-There are 53 houses of which 13 are unoccupied.
-The population is around 85.
+There are 29 crofts in the village (we are croft 16) although most are now sub-divided.
+There are 53 houses of which 13 are unoccupied and the population is around 85.

 The village also has a very old building which is now used mainly as a venue for funeral services, but which was originally a Gaelic School.
-The school was open until 1882, at which time the children began to attend Doune Carloway School.
+The school was open until 1882, at which time the children began to attend Doune Carloway School (now the Doune Braes Hotel).
 In 1907, the building was given to Tolsta Chaolais as a place of worship for all denominations.

 Come And Stay With Us!

 Outstanding accommodation with wonderful hosts.
 The Old Post Office is in a truly spectacular village and the accommodation has everything you could possibly need and... read more

 A wonderful, comfortable, home from home.
 Everything you need, and more.
 Very nicely decorated, and a fantastic log burner.
 Excellent location for visiting the historic... read more